 The symptoms of alcohol withdrawal begin to emerge several hours after the final drink, and symptoms can carry on for weeks afterward.
-Acute symptoms may remain present for five to ten days and should be considered a normal part of the recovery process from alcohol addiction.
+Acute symptoms may remain present for 5 to 10 days and should be considered a normal part of the recovery process from alcohol addiction.
 Withdrawal symptoms can range from mild discomfort to severe complications that affect the health of the recovering addict.
 The exact symptoms vary among individuals, and medical intervention may be necessary depending on the severity and personal makeup of the individual in recovery.

 With chronic alcohol consumption comes tolerance.
-Over time, an individual who becomes tolerant becomes immune to the side effects of the alcohol and requires more to feel like they are intoxicated.
+Over time, an individual who becomes tolerant becomes immune to the side effects of alcohol and requires more to feel like they are intoxicated.
 While blood tests will show an individual is intoxicated, the individual may not feel like they are under the influence.
 The addicted individual typically only experiences side effects when they attempt to withdraw.
-The individual usually feels good when they are intoxicated, and they may exhibit excessive talkativeness, self-confidence, relaxation, and contentedness.
+The individual usually feels good when they are intoxicated, and they may exhibit excessive talkativeness, self-confidence, relaxation, and contentment.

 When the individual stops drinking, the negative side effects begin to emerge, such as the following:

-Individuals experiencing more severe alcohol withdrawal may exhibit the following signs:
+Individuals experiencing more severe alcohol withdrawal may exhibit the following signs

 The physician will also take note of any attempts to enroll in an alcohol recovery program in the past.
 A complete review requires the physician to ask about any other medical disorders due to alcohol addiction.
 The physician also runs several checks to identify any health conditions that may complicate the detoxification process.
-Some of the potential issues that might interfere with a detox program include the following:
+Some of the potential issues that might interfere with an alcohol detox program include the following: